MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## New Teams rollout schedule

 >[!Important]
->These schedules only apply if your organization has set the Teams Update policy "**Use new Teams Client**" set to either:
+>These schedules only apply if your organization has set the Teams Update policy "**Use new Teams Client**" to either:
 >- **Microsoft controlled** (the value in the Teams Admin Center)  **or**
 >- **Microsoft choice** (if you are using PowerShell)
 >